google/zetasql/docs/functions-and-operators.md

 FROM Timestamps
 ORDER BY timestamp_value;

--- Results may differ, depending upon the environment and time zone where this query was executed.
+-- Display of results may differ, depending upon the environment and time zone where this query was executed.
 +---------------------------------------------+---------+---------+------+------+
 | timestamp_value                             | isoyear | isoweek | year | week |
 +---------------------------------------------+---------+---------+------+------+